EFFICACY

 MG Symptoms PRO is a novel outcome measure developed by UCB and used in the RYSTIGGO clinical trials.
 It complements established clinical outcome measures and is the first outcome measure to include a standalone assessment of physical fatigue.2,6,7

+MG Symptoms PRO is a patient assessment evaluating the symptom severity of myasthenia gravis.
 Symptoms are measured over a 7-day period.
 A score ranging from 0-100 is calculated for each domain, with a higher score indicating greater symptom severity.6

 Muscle weakness fatigability